Leander-van-Boven/D28-Tragedy_of_the_Commons/README.md

 [here](https://htmlpreview.github.io/?https://github.com/Leander-van-Boven/D28-Tragedy_of_the_Commons/blob/master/_Code/agentfunc_prop.html).
 * In light of the model above, we also want to implement more kinds of realistic behaviours.
 * We want to incorporate a simple form of mutation and evolution in our procreate function.
+* We want to add more columns to our CSV logging infrastructure, lest we can make more informative and thurough comparisons and visualizations.